 In 1977, the two colleges merged to form the West Sussex Institute of Higher Education.
-The Institute changed its name to Chichester Institute of Higher Education in 1995 in recognition of the primary campus location.
+The Institute changed its name to Chichester Institute of Higher Education in 1995.
 There was another name change in 1999 to University College Chichester with the granting of taught degree awarding powers.
 The designation 'University of Chichester' was approved by the Privy Council in October 2005 and the journey to full university status was completed with the award of Research Degree Awarding Powers in September 2014.